StevenVallarsa/MediaLibrary-Java/README.md

   - alert user to a duplicate title and format for an item
   - record audit log for every transaction

-### 3 - Third Iteration will add Unit Testing -- BRANCH 3-unit_testing
+### 3 - Third Iteration will add Unit Testing
+- added stateful unit testing to DAO with dummy text files
+- added service layer unit testing with use of DAO stub implementation

 ### 4 - Fourth Iteration will add Lambdas and Streams -- BRANCH 4-lambda branch